Intelligent-CAT-Lab/FlakyDoctor/README.md

 # FlakyDoctor

-This repo contains the source code and results of FlakyDoctor.
-FlakyDoctor is a neuro-symbolic approach to fix Implementation-Dependent (ID) and Order-Dependent (OD) tests.
+This repo contains the source code and results of FlakyDoctor, a neuro-symbolic approach to fixing Implementation-Dependent (ID) and Order-Dependent (OD) tests.

 ## 🌟 File structures
 File structures in this repository are as follows, please refer to `README.md` in each directory for more details: